borntofrappe/FreeCodeCamp-React-Pomodoro-Clock/README.md

     ```

   - for the working session only, the change should occur for the `state.working` value as well as `state.timer.minutes`, to immediately change the UI.

+**Closing Notes**

+Following the previous notes, I got a first version of the application working.
+From there I got the time and the energy to go through the codebased and comment the code found in the different folders.